 If you are planning on staying in Nepal for at least a month, be sure to check out the Annapurna circuit.
 The circuit is a 2-3 week trek around the Annapurna mountains.
 During the trek you explore many famous Nepalese regions.

-What Should I Take To Nepal?
+What Should I Take to Nepal?

 Here are some essential items to consider for your trip to Nepal:

-- Medical Supplies – be sure to bring medical supplies with you, especially anti-diarrheal and anti-dehydration medicines.
+- Medical Supplies – Be sure to bring medical supplies with you, especially anti-diarrheal and anti-dehydration medicines.

-- Light Clothing – bring breathable clothing that you would be comfortable trekking in.
+- Light Clothing – Bring breathable clothing that you would be comfortable trekking in.

-- Boots – essential for trekking the mountain terrain.
+- Boots – Essential for trekking the mountain terrain.

-- Winter Clothing – if you are planning on travelling to Nepal during the winter and exploring the higher altitudes.
+- Winter Clothing – If you are planning on travelling to Nepal during the winter and exploring the higher altitudes.

 Pack light, as more likely than not, you will be mostly on the move during your time in Nepal.